Grace College and Theological Seminary vs. GVSU

 Which college is more expensive, Grace College and Theological Seminary or GVSU?

-• The same percent of students receive financial grant aid at Grace College and Theological Seminary as Grand Valley State University (93% vs. 93%)
+• More students receive financial grant aid at Grace College and Theological Seminary than Grand Valley State University (96% vs. 86%)

 Grace College and Theological Seminary vs. GVSU Admissions Difficulty Comparison